-Note: HSR is available for devices with enhanced redundancy hardware.
-In order to use the HSR functions, load the HSR device software (HiOS-2S-xxx-RSP-02000.bin where xxx=HSR).
+Note: HSR is available for devices with hardware for enhanced redundancy functions.
+In order to use the HSR functions, load the HSR device software.

 4.2 HSR Network Structure

 An HSR Network consists of a ring, where each HSR device performs a specific role in the network.
 An HSR device for example, connects standard ethernet devices to an HSR ring, or PRP LANs to an HSR ring.